 University Visit Options

-Daily Visits for Admitted and Prospective Students: The University offers daily visit programs, consisting of admissions information, financial aid, housing, etc. During this visit, WIE offers a Meet and Greet, which is an opportunity to talk with current women engineering students about their experiences here at Illinois, from 1:15-1:45 pm, Monday – Friday.
+Daily Visits for Admitted and Prospective Students: The University offers daily visit programs, consisting of admissions information, financial aid, housing, etc. During this campus visit, WIE offers a Meet and Greet, which is an opportunity for you to speak with current women engineering students about their experiences here at Illinois, Monday – Friday from 12 – 12:45 pm.
 The WIE Meet and Greet is scheduled to allow you time to get to the Engineering tour if you signed up for that activity.
-Please note the Spring 2018 WIE Meet and Greet starts on January 29 and will end on May 2.
-There will be no WIE Meet and Greets on the following dates: February 19, March 5, March 19 – March 27, March 29, March 30, April 2, April 3, April 5, April 6, April 16, and April 20.
+The Spring WIE Meet and Greet events will start January 28 and run through April 30.
+To register for this event, please follow the two step process below:

 Engineering Information Bureau Days: Our student-run Engineering Council offers various visit options for prospective students.
 Please visit the EIB website for more information about campus visits and the Shadow an Engineer Program.